haxiomic/ThreeHX-Basic-Scene/README.md

 - Port three.js tests

 ###Getting Involved
-Execute `git clone --recursive https://github.com/haxiomic/ThreeHX-Basic-Scene.git` to clone the repo including three.js
+Execute `git clone --recursive https://github.com/haxiomic/ThreeHX-Basic-Scene.git` to clone the repo including the three.js submodule

 The current ThreeHX library is in the ./threehx folder and the basic test scene is in ./basic-scene-hx, to build `cd basic-scene-hx` and execute `lime test html5`